 - 3 or 4 crabapples, sliced (if you can’t find any use any small crisp tart apple)

-- handful of oregon grape berries
+- handful of Oregon grape berries, barberries or hawthorn berries

 - handful of rosehips

 - handful of nasturtium seed pods